 - copy format

-There should be a system of tabs beneath the top toolbar: Home, layout, tables, and so on.
+There should be a system of tabs beneath the top toolbar: Home, layout, tables, etc.

 Several useful functions are available in the Home tab, including: